 Now, I am going to ask you to evaluate more complex positions.
 The trick to answer correctly is to think about the Key Squares.

 The key question you have to answer here is “Can I reach one of the Key Squares with my King ?”.
 This question is easier when we highlight where they are.

 As the previous example shows, the Key Squares are here to help you in your calculations: if at one step, the King reaches a Key Square, you can stop there: you know you are winning.

 Here is another, more complex example, involving Key Squares and Opposition.

 It seems like there is hardly any difference between the two options.
 Yet, one is winning, and the other one gives only a draw.

 We start to understand the problem: the black King is close enough to block the road that goes through c4.
 Is it the same if the white King goes the other way ?

-This endgame and some others are analyzed further in this video about Key Squares.
+This endgame and some others are analyzed further in this video.

 Even simple endgames sometimes need subtle moves and strategies to win.
 This is often true in King and pawn endgames that seem simple on paper but can be surprisingly hard to play.
 Be careful !